Emmanuel Rivera Player Props: Diamondbacks vs. Cardinals

 - The Cardinals pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals' 4.52 team ERA ranks 22nd across all MLB pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).

-- Cardinals pitchers combine to give up 97 home runs (one per game), the least in the league.
+- The Cardinals allow the fewest home runs in baseball (97 total, one per game).

-- In his last appearance on Friday against the Chicago Cubs, the left-hander tossed five innings, allowing one earned run while surrendering three hits.
+- The righty last appeared on Friday against the Chicago Cubs, when he went six innings, allowing four earned runs while giving up eight hits.

-- The 32-year-old has put together a 4.67 ERA and 8.8 strikeouts per nine innings across 21 games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.